Advanced Mobile Phone System: Narrowband AMPS

 In 1991, Motorola proposed an AMPS enhancement known as narrowband AMPS (NAMPS or N-AMPS).

 Digital AMPS

-Later, many AMPS networks were partially converted to D-AMPS, often referred to as TDMA (though TDMA is a generic term that applies to many 2G cellular systems).
+Later, many AMPS networks were partially converted to D-AMPS, often referred to as TDMA (TDMA is a generic term that applies to many 2G cellular systems).
 D-AMPS, commercially deployed since 1993, was a digital, 2G standard used mainly by AT&T Mobility and U.S. Cellular in the United States, Rogers Wireless in Canada, Telcel in Mexico, Telecom Italia Mobile (TIM) in Brazil, VimpelCom in Russia, Movilnet in Venezuela, and Cellcom in Israel.
-In most areas, D-AMPS is no longer offered and has been replaced by more advanced digital wireless networks.
+In most areas, D-AMPS is no longer offered and have been replaced by more advanced digital wireless networks.

 Successor technologies

 AMPS and D-AMPS have now been phased out in favor of either CDMA2000 or GSM, which allow for higher capacity data transfers for services such as WAP, Multimedia Messaging System (MMS), and wireless Internet access.
 There are some phones capable of supporting AMPS, D-AMPS and GSM all in one phone (using the GAIT standard).